112RG/GriefPreventionUtilities/README.md

 Current event hooks

-* ClaimExpire - When a claim expires the area of the claim is regenerated using WorldEdit -- Currently disabled
+* ClaimExpire - When a claim expires the area of the claim is regenerated using WorldEdit Actions
+    * Regen - Regenerates the claims when it expires using WE
+    * Snapshot - Loads the WE snapshot of the claim from your seed world